adobe/aem-headless-app-templates/README.md

 4. Navigate to the SPA tab
 5. Fill out the Remote SPA Configuration: `http://localhost:3000`
 6. Tap Save & Close

-### Update Template Policies

-Policies are a feature of AEM templates gives developers and power-users granular control over which components are available to be used.
-The React Core Components are included in the SPA Code but need to be enabled via a policy before they can be used in the application.
-By default, the project generated from AEM archetype allows `Layout` and `Text` components only.

-1. From the AEM Start screen navigate to Tools > Templates > [WKND App](http://localhost:4502/libs/wcm/core/content/sites/templates.html/conf/wknd-app).
-2. Select and open the Remote Next.js Page template for editing.
-3. Select the Layout Container and click its policy icon to edit the policy.
-4. Under Allowed Components > WKND App - Content > check Image and Title.
-5. Click Done.

 ## Bootstrap the Next.js App